chipsalliance/chisel/docs/src/main/tut/chisel3/memories.md

 mem.write(addr, dataIn)
 dataOut := mem.read(addr, enable)
 ```
-Creating an asynchronous-read version of the above simply involves replacing `SyncReadMem` with just `Mem`.

-Chisel can also infer other features such as single ports and masks directly with Mem.

 Single-ported SRAMs can be inferred when the read and write conditions are
 mutually exclusive in the same `when` chain: